Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-05/README.md

 1. **Google Cloud Account**:

-   Ensure you have a Google Cloud account with billing enabled.
+   Ensure you have a Google Cloud account with a billing account enabled.

 ### Setup Steps
 1. **Create a project on Google Cloud**